nomadjimbob/mikioplugin/README.md

 ## Contributing

 Any contributions are appreciated.
-Please feel free to reach out ot me at james.collins@outlook.com.au if you're interested in helping out with this project.
+Please feel free to reach out to me at james.collins@outlook.com.au or on [Discord](https://discord.com/channels/@me/672393169517674506) if you're interested in helping out with this project.